Karneades/awesome-security-card-games/README.md

 ## Data Privacy

 - [Know your risks](https://aca.edu.au/resources/cyber-sharing-cards/) - Learn what information is safe to share online and understand the risks.
 Learn about whether to share, not share or be cautious with different pieces of information.
-Sort as quickly as you can.

 ## Incident Response

-- [Backdoors & Breaches](https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/) - An incident response card game, it and contains 52 unique cards to help you conduct incident response tabletop exercises and learn attack tactics, tools, and methods.
+- [Backdoors & Breaches](https://www.blackhillsinfosec.com/projects/backdoorsandbreaches/) - An incident response card game.
+It helps you conduct incident response tabletop exercises and learn attack tactics, tools, and methods.
 - [Defensomania](https://github.com/Karneades/Defensomania) - An incident response card game for security monitoring and incident response teams to discuss priorities, possible response actions and attack scenarios.

 ## Threat Modeling

 - [Elevation of Privilege (EOP) by Microsoft](https://web.archive.org/web/20150312215303/http://www.microsoft.com/security/sdl/adopt/eop.aspx) - A card game based on Microsoft's threat modeling framework "STRIDE" (Spoofing, Tampering etc.).
 The [card deck](https://www.microsoft.com/en-us/download/details.aspx?id=20303) is available as PDF from Microsoft.
 Adam Shostack, the author of EoP has also a [git repo](https://github.com/adamshostack/eop/) for EoP.
 - [Security Cards](http://securitycards.cs.washington.edu/index.html) - A card game encouraging to think broadly and creatively about computer security threats.
-Explore with 42 cards along 4 dimensions (suits): Human Impact, Adversary's Motivations, Adversary's Resources, Adversary's Methods.
+Four dimensions are covered: Human Impact, Adversary's Motivations, Adversary's Resources, Adversary's Methods.
-- [Cumulus](https://github.com/TNG/cumulus) - A threat modeling card game for the clouds which helps you find threats to your devOps or cloud project and teaches the developers a security oriented mindset.
+- [Cumulus](https://github.com/TNG/cumulus) - A threat modeling card game for the clouds which helps you find threats to your DevOps or cloud project and teaches developers a security oriented mindset.

 ## Various Resources